youssefHosni/Data-Science-Interview-Questions-Answers/Statistics Questions.md

 In total for 10 flips of a coin, there are 2^10 = 1024 possible outcomes and in only 10 of them are there 9 tails and one head.

 Hence, the exact probability of the given result is the p-value, which is 10/1024 = 0.0098.
 Therefore, with a significance level set, for example, at 0.05, we can reject the null hypothesis.

+### Q9: You are testing hundreds of hypotheses, each with a t-test.
+What considerations would you take into account when doing this? ###

+Answer: